 Thursday, 15th February 2018, marked the beginning of a new chapter for online banner adverts.
-Google’s browser Chrome has started blocking any online banner adverts which, in a nut shell, provide a negative experience for users.
+Google’s Adblock Chrome has started blocking any online banner adverts which, in a nut shell, provide a negative experience for users.

 Adverts that create a negative user experience are those that are intrusive to the user.
 In cases where extreme pop-up adverts are employed, Google will start to block all adverts from any publisher found to be using this method of advertising.

 What causes Adblock Chrome?

-Google confirmed their default ad blocker in June 2017, after teaming up with Better Ads to tackle the problem of bad ad experiences.
+Google confirmed their default Adblock Chrome in June 2017, after teaming up with Better Ads to tackle the problem of bad ad experiences.
 Google isn’t standing alone as Facebook, The Interactive Advertising Bureau (IAB) and GroupM are some of the other brands who have come together to try and resolve this issue.

 There are similar standards for desktop and mobile adverts, so each receives the same punishment if found to be ‘annoying’ to the user.
 Adverts that will be removed from Chrome include video ads auto-playing with sound, large sticky ads that can’t be removed and pop-up ads.